Jeff-HOU/ML_Note/README.md

 > I will no longer update "Deep Learning" part of this note frequently.
 Several reasons like:
 >
-> 1. Fairly speaking, these are much more than enough for an beginner.
-If you could take use of them, then you should be awesome now!
+> 1. Fairly speaking, these are much more than enough for a beginner.
+If you could take good use of them, then you should be awesome now!
 > 2. I cannot afford expensive GPUs.
 Deep Learning is still somewhat like an alchemy [[E.g.](https://arxiv.org/pdf/1802.03446.pdf)] (You are search for this topic on Twitter).
 > 3. I'm more interested in the application of (Statistical) Machine Learning these days.
 So I would probably update some Machine Learning related resources in the future.
 > 4. I don't want to go on a PhD to do research.
 I believe the knowledge I have now is enough to me.
 Startup-like things might be more enjoyable.
 > 5. 人生苦短，我更喜欢刺激与惊喜 (Short as life is, I pursue thrill and surprise.)
+> 6. As pointed out by some senior researchers, I am not smart enough to compete with those people.:man_facepalming: (Half kidding)

 # ML_Note
 > A Machine Learning Resource gathering as a collection of many extremely useful resources.